jaspector

 A permit is required to construct, alter, repair, move, demolish, or change a structure, and for installation, alteration, repair, or removal of electrical, gas, mechanical, plumbing, wastewater, and sewer line work.

-Typical processing time is Commercial initial plan review comments available in 10 to 15 working days; same day permits and same day inspections are not available..
+Building permit processing times in unincorporated Greene County, MO typically run Commercial initial plan review comments available in 10 to 15 working days; same day permits and same day inspections are not available..
+Timelines can vary based on project complexity and current department workload.